proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 #.
 Fork the
    `proplot GitHub repository <https://github.com/lukelbd/proplot>`__.
-It's fine to use ``proplot`` as your fork repository name because it will live under your user.
+It's fine to use ProPlot as your fork repository name because it will live under your user.

 #.
 Clone your fork locally using `git <https://git-scm.com/>`__, connect your repository